Phyks/BMC/README.md

 A list of ideas and TODO.
 Don't hesitate to give feedback on the ones you really want or to propose your owns.

-20. No DOI for arXiv / HAL
+20. No DOI for HAL
 30. Parameter to disable remote search
 40. Open file
 45. Doc / Man